IIIF/api/source/api/auth/0.9/index.md

 ### 3.3.
 Step 3: User Authenticates

 After receiving the response, the client will have a URL for a login service where the user can authenticate.
-The client _MUST_ present this URL to the user in a separate window with a URL bar, not in an iFrame or otherwise imported into the client user interface, in order to help prevent spoofing attacks.
+The client _MUST_ present this URL to the user in a separate tab or window with a URL bar, not in an iFrame or otherwise imported into the client user interface, in order to help prevent spoofing attacks.

 After the authentication process has taken place, the login service _MUST_ ensure that the client has a cookie that identifies the user and will be visible to the access token service.
-It _SHOULD_ also contain JavaScript to try and automatically close the window.
-The window closing is the trigger for the client to request the access token for the user.
+It _SHOULD_ also contain JavaScript to try and automatically close the tab or window.
+The tab or window closing is the trigger for the client to request the access token for the user.

 ### 3.4.
 Step 4: Obtain Access Token